probedock/probedock-grunt-jasmine/README.md

   baseUrl: 'http://example.com',

-  // the jasmine framework is required
+  // The jasmine framework is required.
   framework: 'jasmine',

   jasmineNodeOpts: {
     defaultTimeoutInterval: 30000
   },

-  // add the reporter to the jasmine environment
+  // Add the Probe Dock reporter to the jasmine environment.
   onPrepare: function() {
     jasmine.getEnv().addReporter(new ProbeDockReporter({